HL7/fhircast-docs/input/pagecontent/3-3-1-patient-open.md

 * [Patient for Open Events](StructureDefinition-fhircast-patient-open.html)

-Other attributes of the Patient resource (or resource extensions) may be present in the provided resources; however, attributes not called out in the profile are not required by the FHIRcast standard.
+Other attributes of the Patient resource (or resource extensions) may be present in the provided resource; however, attributes not called out in the profile are not required by the FHIRcast standard.

 ### Examples